huggingface/trl/README.md

 ## What is it?

-TRL is a library that post-trains LLMs and diffusion models using methods such as Supervised Fine-Tuning (SFT), Proximal Policy Optimization (PPO), and Direct Preference Optimization (DPO).
+TRL is a library that post-trains LLMs and diffusion models using methods such as Supervised fine tuning (SFT), Proximal Policy Optimization (PPO), and Direct Preference Optimization (DPO).

 The library is built on top of [🤗 Transformers](https://github.com/huggingface/transformers) and is compatible with any model architecture available there.